-Remember when it seemed like almost every manufacturer was clamouring to board the retro train?
+Not so long ago, it seemed like almost every manufacturer was clamouring to board the retro train.
 From mainstream brands right up to manufacturers of luxury cars, everyone seemed to have at least one olde worlde model on their books.
 Of course, tastes change and the retro fad faded away, at least for most brands.

-But unlike the Jeep, there’s no four-wheel drive option, putting it up against other road-biased small SUVs, such as the Kia Stonic, Renault Captur and Seat Arona.
+Unlike the Jeep, though, there’s no four-wheel-drive option, so the 500X is instead up against other road-biased small SUVs, such as the Kia Stonic, Renault Captur and Seat Arona.
 You’re also limited to petrol engines only; there's no diesel option.